 - Wrongful death

-How soon do I need to talk to a lawyer after my injury?
+How soon do I need to talk to an attorney in Savannah, Georgia after my injury?

 Sooner is always better.
 Of course, when you’re in pain, talking to a lawyer may be the last thing on your mind.
 But injury victims who wait tend to have a harder time with their claim itself.
 Here’s why: